dhee-tree/Team-19/WoodLess/database/README.md

 # Database
-This document goes over the contents of the database folder, how to use them, as well as the Database Schema.
+This guide goes over the contents of the database folder, how to use them, as well as the Database Schema.

 ## Migrations
 The migrations folder contains files that define database tables used for this project, including indexes and relationships.